Information to help you stay independent, safe and well

 Please note all our information sheets are easy to print.

 This page includes the following Information Sheets:

-The Peterborough City Council Home Service Delivery Team brings together teams across Adult Social Care and Housing.
-It focuses on keeping you living safely and independently in your home for as long as possible.
-The team provides a ‘one stop shop’ approach which looks at your ability to carry out activities of daily living and your physical home environment.
+The Home Service Delivery Team includes teams from Adult Social Care and Housing.
+It focuses on helping you stay safe and independent in your own home for as long as possible.
+The team considers the condition of your home and your ability to carry out daily tasks.
 The service brings together:

 - Therapy Services (including sensory impairment and assistive technology)

 Assistive Technology or Technology Enabled Care refers to technology devices and applications that can support you with your care and allow you to remain living independently for as long as possible.